rodrigmeira/Styled-todo-list/README.md

-# Creating a styled To-do list for DNC School with ReactJS and SASS
+# Creating a styled To-do list for DNC School with ReactJS and SCSS